vukotic/acjs/README.md

 The script copies the existing style elements from the input fields, so it should work with any CSS library, without damaging the layout.
 Tested only with Bulma so far.

-As the user begins typing, the first suggestion appear inside the input box, no dropdowns anywhere at all.
-When the `Tab` or `Enter` key is pressed, the focus moves to the next input field based on the tabindex.
+As the user begins typing, the first suggestion appears inside the input box, no dropdowns anywhere at all.
+When the `Tab` or `Enter` key is pressed, the suggestion is accepted and the focus moves to the next input field based on the tabindex.
 See the example HTML for more details.

 ![Demo](optimized.gif)